Meteor-Community-Packages/meteor-autoform/README.md

 But what if you want to pass additional attributes to the label element?
 Simply prepend any attribute with "label-" and it will be passed along to `{{afFieldLabel}}` instead of `{{afFieldInput}}`.

+To omit the label element, use `label=false`.
+You can combine this with `placeholder="My Label"` to get a placeholder label instead of a label element.
+Use the special `placeholder="schemaLabel"` attribute value to automatically use the label from the schema.

 The `framework` attribute can be used with this helper as well.
 See the "Frameworks" section.
 To set the framework for the label, use `label-framework`.